-CSD 563 - SLP 2 B in Zambia, 1 credit hour
+CSD 563 - SLP 2B in Zambia, 2 credit hour

 Speech-language pathology, audiology and elephants, OH MY!
 Come to Zambia and see how your class work and clinical experiences connect in a different context.
 Embrace Sub-Saharan Africa and learn in a new way.
-This is a clinical practicum and service learning opportunity where students have the opportunity to explore the field of communication sciences and disorders in Zambia.
+This is course seeks to integrate critical elements of clinical education, service-learning, and study abroad through a unique cultural exchange experience.
+While participating in in-country or virtual activities in Zambia, students will have the opportunity to explore the field of communication sciences disorders, learn about Zambian life and industry from incredible professionals, and learn about themselves as members of a global society.
+This course consists of two parts, an on-campus preparation class and in-country study abroad component (virtual options available).